Deep Architecture

 The website is not static marketing.
 It exposes live logs, vibes, graph state, context summaries, and system health so Alex feels inspectable rather than hidden behind a black box.

-GPT-Image-1.5, Sora 2, and the realtime voice stack push Alex beyond text.
+GPT-Image-1.5, xAI video, and the realtime voice stack push Alex beyond text.
 Creative outputs and voice presence are part of the core experience, not side dishes.

 Web search, PDF parsing, link understanding, YouTube transcript handling, and context caching let Alex reason over live information instead of pretending everything fits in short-term chat memory.